 ● Provide a supportive environment in which children can learn and practice appropriate and acceptable individual and group behaviors

-● Participate in creating developmentally appropriate lesson plans, gathering materials for implementation
+● Participate in creating developmentally appropriate lesson plans and gathering materials for implementation

-● Plan and prepare classroom environment with coworkers
+● Plan and prepare the classroom environment with teammates

 ● Engage joyfully and sensitively with children

 ● Supervise children

 ● Attend classroom and staff meetings as scheduled